Tour To Karnak Temple & Luxor Temple

 The Luxor Temple:

 This temple was dedicated to the consort of Amon, the goddess Mut, so it was the place of the harem of Amon.

-The two temples Karnak and luxor are linked by the sphinx avenue.
+The two temples Karnak and Luxor are linked by sphinx avenue.

 This pylon is fronted by 6 statues of Ramses and 2 obelisks.
 Just 3 statues and one obelisk still there.

 The mosque of Abu el Hagag is situated in the 1st open court of the temple.

 A colonnade with its 14 columns, was built by Amenhotep III, takes you to the 2nd open court.

 Some Coptic ( Christian ) scenes are found in what is so-called “the church”.

 In the rear part of the temple is the shrine of Alexander the Great and the birth room of Amenhotep III.

 It is a great temple that commemorates all the periods of Egyptian history.